ealitt/Scene-Rendering/README.md

 # Scene-Rendering
 A standalone OpenGL viewer for rendering virtual spheres with lighting provided from an hdr image using image based lighting (IBL).
+All necessary OpenGL dependencies are included and can be run with Cmake.

 Created for the [IBL project](https://github.com/zhiyuXiao1221/ImageBasedLight) as a way to integrate rendering into the pipeline of image based light processing.
 Previous methods of rendering makes use of Autodesk's Maya software for a manually crafted scene for compositing virtual object into real life image.